learn-co-curriculum/dsc-pickling-pipelines/README.md

 Previously when we covered pickling, we introduced the idea of model ***persistence*** -- essentially that if you serialize a model after training it, you can later load the model and make predictions without wasting time or computational resources re-training the model.

 In some contexts, model persistence is all you need.
-For example, if the end-user of your model is a data scientist with a full Python environment setup, they can load up their own notebook, call `.load` on the model file, and start making predictions.
+For example, if the end-user of your model is a data scientist with a full Python environment setup, they can launch up their own notebook, call `.load` on the model file, and start making predictions.

 Model ***deployment*** goes beyond model persistence to allow your model to be used in many more contexts.
 Here are just a few examples: